xvitaly/srcrepair/docs/source/cleanup.rst

  * **deep cleanup** -- try to remove all garbage from game at once.
 You **must** run game :ref:`cache verification <cleanup-advanced>` after running this cleanup;
  * **replays** -- remove files, created by Replays system (only if supported by game).

-.. index:: cleanup, game cleanup, deep cleanup
+.. index:: deep cleanup, advanced cleanup
 .. _cleanup-advanced:

 Deep cleanup